mieckert/gslides-extensions-tm/README.md

 ```

 The middle keys (J/K) make the whole object smaller/larger, the other two keys around it in the
-horizontal make the object smaller/larger horizontally, the two keys in the (well almost) vertical
+horizontal (H/L) make the object smaller/larger horizontally, and the two keys in the (well almost)
-(N, I) make the object smaller/larger vertically.
+vertical (N/I) make the object smaller/larger vertically.

 #### Remarks:
 (1) The original keyboard shortcut for Zoom to fit (<kbd>⌘ Command</kbd> + <kbd>⌥ Option</kbd> + <kbd>[</kbd>)